 - Supported modernization efforts at Camp Dearborn that include resort cabins, zip lines, natural camping sites, and infrastructure upgrades, making the camp financially self-sufficient and saving the city money.

 - Council President Susan Dabaja, advocated for new upgrades and extensive renovations to the Henry Ford Centennial Library that improved the energy efficiency of the library, and modernized the amenities to better serve Dearborn residents

 - The installation and servicing of new remote library lockers at Salina Intermediate School so residents and students of the south-end can obtain and reserve library materials.

 - The implementation and approval of new sanitation services including weekly recycling pickup, improved bulk-item pickup, and a dedicated customer service line for Dearborn residents.

 - Supported the installation of safety and water overflow measures to Dearborn's sewage systems to protect Dearborn homeowners against the risk of future basement and home flooding.

-- Worked and advocated on behalf of Dearborn residents to obtain FEMA grants and emergency funding in the wake of the historical Dearborn floods in 2014.
+- Worked and advocated on behalf of Dearborn residents to obtain emergency funding in the wake of the historical Dearborn floods in 2014.